City Walls Medical Centre is located in Chester, just a short walk from the town centre and university.

 Education and Training are important parts of our practice life - the practice is an Undergraduate Teaching Practice.
 We hold regular internal educational and training meetings within the practice for all staff.

 The doctors are supported by the practice manager, nurse manager, practice nurses, computer manager and a total of twenty-five secretaries and receptionists.
-Also working from this surgery are counsellors, health visitors, district nurses, a phlebotomists, and community midwives.
+Also working from this surgery are counsellors, health visitors, district nurses, phlebotomists, and community midwives.

 These facilities are provided from consulting and treatment rooms on two levels within the Centre, which has a passenger lift and is fully accessible by the disabled.
 Baby changing facilities are also available.